Women’s sexual health – libido is a Latin word that simply means desire, lust and sex drive.

 • Women often do nothing to stop the deterioration and make themselves better.

-• Hormonal imbalance (progesterone deficiency is a major problem for most men and women).
+• Hormonal imbalance (progesterone deficiency is a major problem for both men and women).
 But it can be solved with bio-identical progesterone supplementation.

 Most people in our society, men included, are exposed to xenoestrogens (pollutants and chemicals), and very often we don’t see the immediate consequences that these chemicals have on our reproductive, adrenal and immune systems.